RenderKit/embree/README.md

 #### DESCRIPTION {#description}

 The RTCCurveFlags type is used for linear curves to determine if the left and/or right neighbor segment exist.
-Therefore one attached a buffer of type RTC\_BUFFER\_TYPE\_FLAGS to the curve geometry which stores an individual byte per curve segment.
+Therefore one attaches a buffer of type RTC\_BUFFER\_TYPE\_FLAGS to the curve geometry which stores an individual byte per curve segment.